 - Additional testing may include looking inside your GI tract through an endoscope.

 These tests are explained in greater detail below.

 Blood and stool laboratory tests

-Your doctor may recommend additional testing to look inside your GI tract.
-While these tests are more invasive and may sound scary, your healthcare providers will be careful to minimize any discomfort.
+After reviewing your blood and stool test results, your doctor may recommend additional tests to look inside your GI tract.
+While these tests are more invasive, they are extremely important, and your healthcare team will be careful to minimize any discomfort.

 Endoscopies used in IBD testing include: